ta946/SublimeREPL-ssh/doc/index.rst

 Second and more user friendly way to launch any given REPL is through Command Palette.
 Bring up Command Palette and type "repl".
 You will be presented with all preconfigured REPLs.
-Running REPL through Command Palette has exactly the same result as picking it from *Tools > SublimeREPL* menu.
+Running REPL through Command Palette has exactly the same result as picking it from *Tools > SublimeREPL-ssh* menu.

 .. image:: _static/palette.png

-.. [#] One of the most frequently reported errors is SublimeREPL not being able to find interpreter executable, even if it's visible in your shell.
+.. [#] One of the most frequently reported errors is SublimeREPL-ssh not being able to find interpreter executable, even if it's visible in your shell.
 There are several way to fix this problem that we'll discuss in FAQ.

 You may now use a source buffer to either evaluate text from the buffer in